EliorEstrin/dot_files/README.md

 In order for Powerlevel10k to work properly, you need to set up the fonts as detailed in this guide. https://github.com/romkatv/powerlevel10k#fonts

+### The end
+you should open alacritty terminal and everything should work.